Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 III.4.
 What would be the benefits of the elimination of trade barriers?
 What percentage of global GDP is lost to the frictions of trade barriers?
  - III.4.a: Zero-sum vs positive-sum games, and how the elimination of trade barriers would be a positive-sum game for the world as a whole.
+   - III.4.a.a: Friedman "Free to Choose".
  - III.4.b: German Zollverein, its benefits, and how it was a precursor to the even greater economic gains under German unification.
+   - III.4.b.a: Quotes from "Bismarck: A Life" by Jonathan Steinberg.
+   - III.4.b.b: Quotes from "The Industrial Revolutionaries" by Gavin Weightman.
  - III.4.c: European Coal and Steel Community, and how it was a precursor to the even greater economic gains under the EU.